MultiSafepay/docs/content/payments/about-payments/changing-order-status-pay-later.md

 For [pay later methods](/payments/methods/pay-later/), you must manually change the [order status](/about-payments/multisafepay-statuses/) from **Completed** to **Shipped**.
 This triggers the payment method to invoice the customer and transfer the funds to MultiSafepay.
 It also prevents the order from expiring.

-## In your MultiSafepay account
+## In your MultiSafepay dashboard

-To change the order status in your MultiSafepay account, follow these steps:
+To change the order status in your MultiSafepay dashboard, follow these steps:

-1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
+1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Transactions** > **Transactions overview**.
 3. Search for the transaction, and click to open the **Transaction details** page.
 4. Under **Order details**, click **Change order status**.